ideacrew/enroll/lib/tasks/dry_run/README.md

 - **Reversible**: Tasks should be reversible such that you can undo the effects of the dry run process.
 - **Customizable**: Tasks should be customizable such that you can specify options to customize the dry run process.
 - **Extensible**: Tasks should be extensible such that you can add new tasks to simulate new processes.
 - **Robust**: Tasks should be robust such that they provide helpful error messages and suggestions for resolving issues.
+Use the `log` method found in `lib/dry_run/helpers.rb` to log messages.
 - **Informative**: Tasks should be informative such that they generate reports to summarize the results of the dry run process.
 - **Easy to use**: Tasks should be easy to use such that they provide a top level task to run the entire dry run process.
 - **Well documented**: Top level tasks should be well documented such that they provide helpful information about their usages, steps, and expectations.